robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/eventCommandMap/readme.md

 This extension requires the following extensions:

-+ CommandMapExtension
 + EventDispatcherExtension

 ## Extension Installation

     _context = new Context().install(
-    	CommandCenterExtension,
     	EventDispatcherExtension,
 	    EventCommandMapExtension);

-Or, assuming that the EventDispatcher and CommandCenter extensions have already been installed:
+Or, assuming that the EventDispatcherExtension has already been installed:

 	_context.install(EventCommandMapExtension);